 Here’s our pick of the best free image editors for non-designers:

 iStock Editor is, as you guessed, a web-based editing tool offered by iStock that is free to use for all its customers.
 You can launch it by selecting “edit this photo” on any iStock image you like.
-It lets you perform simple edits like cropping –standard sizes for Facebook, Instagram, Twitter and Pinterest are included–, adding text, graphics or logos, and filters.
-Once you’re done designing you can download the final image and upload to your favourite networks!
+It lets you perform simple edits like cropping –standard sizes for Facebook, Instagram, Twitter, and Pinterest are included–, adding text, graphics or logos, and filters.
+Once you’re done designing you can download the final image and upload it to your favorite networks!

 Fotor is an easy-to-use yet powerful image editing tool for professionals and beginners alike.
 It offers photo editing and collage making features.
 It has templates and design canvases for social media that already come in the standard sizes, and it even has a mobile app available to edit on the go.
 Another extra is that it includes multiple video tutorials to make the best out of their functions.

 Adobe Spark is an app developed by Adobe that is available within the Adobe Spark platform both on the web and mobile.
 It helps you create visually impactful social images in minutes –especially if you’re used to Adobe software– and it includes a free version.
 Additionally, the same platform has Spark Video, to create short videos in no time.

 RelayThat is a digital asset management (DAM) tool + design platform with the particularity of being very simple to use for the non-designer.
 It is packed with a load of preset layouts that you can customize adding your own images and logos, and perform further edits like resizing for social media platforms, zooming in, changing fonts and colours, adding photo filters and effects, and more.
 This lets you create the perfect social media images that you can download and then upload to your channels.